 Investors chart the different yields offered by bonds with various maturities on a graph called the yield curve.
 The graph recently looked like the chart to the right.

-As you can see, securities with longer maturities typically offer significantly higher yield than short-term securities.
 Fixed income investors refer to the difference between the yield of longer- and shorter-maturity bonds as the steepness of the yield curve.
-When the yield is steep, it means that you can earn more income by investing in longer-maturity bonds.
+When the yield curve is steep, it means that you can earn more income by investing in longer-maturity bonds.
 The same principle holds true for different maturities on the shorter end of the curve: Typically, a longer-maturity bond will offer more yield than a shorter-maturity bond, even if you are comparing one- and three-month bonds or one- and three-year bonds.

 The trouble is that longer-term bonds carry greater interest rate risk: If the general level of interest rates rises, bond prices will usually fall—and they’ll fall further for longer-term bonds than for shorter-term bonds.

 A bond’s sensitivity to interest rate changes is expressed by its duration (technically, the weighted average time until the bond’s future payments).
 As a rule of thumb, an investment-grade security with duration of 1.9 could be expected to lose approximately 1.9% each time interest rates rise by 1%.
 Likewise, it could gain 1.9% when interest rates drop by 1%.

 Considering that interest rates are hovering at or near their historic lows, they have much more room to go up than down, causing many investors to worry about potential interest rate risk.
 Some investors are limiting their holdings to very short-term securities to limit the damage from any interest rate hikes.
-But those investors are earning little to no yield on these securities—and no one knows when interest rates will rise.
-"If the Fed doesn’t move rates for a while, there could be opportunity cost if you choose to invest in the shortest and most liquid securities," says Sharpe.
+But these investors are earning little to no yield on such securities—and while the Fed has announced that it is considering raising rates in 2015 or 2016, not one knows exactly when, or by how much, rates could rise.